-The Town of Boulder was incorporated with the first Council meeting held on May 1, 1911 in the Bank of Boulder Building on Main Street.
+The Town of Boulder was incorporated with the first Council meeting held on May 1, 1911, in the Bank of Boulder Building on Main Street.
 The meeting was presided over by newly elected Mayor L. Q .
 Skelton and the first Aldermen: D.M.
 Halford and B.E.
 Barteau from the First Ward and Dr. A.L.
 Ward and Lees Taylor from the Second Ward.

 A mission for the new community was defined in Mayor Skelton's inaugural address which stated, in part,

 "We are now about to put into operation the municipal government of the Town of Boulder.
-We are all inexperienced so far as work of this kind is concerned, but sor:ne are ripe in the affairs of life.
+We are all inexperienced so far as work of this kind is concerned, but some are ripe in the affairs of life.
 What others have successfully done, I have faith that we can do.
 If we address ourselves the civic affairs with the same fidelity that we do to private affairs, there is but one outcome and that is a great good to the Town and the community."

 "In the first place the spirit of co-operation should be cultivated.
 Not all can govern, some must govern and others obey.
 In essentials all should be a unit; in non-essentials all should be liberal."